News Writing

 All packed up and on their way for Caleb to compete in the NHSFR in Gillette this week, their truck caught fire about 40 miles north of Sheridan, Wyoming.

-Ali Abu Awwad, of Palestine, and Rabbi Hanan Schlesinger, of Israel, have chosen nonviolence as a way to bridge the distance between the two nations that live right next to each other, but that do not understand each other.
+Ali Abu Awwad, of Palestine, and Rabbi Hanan Schlesinger, of Israel, have chosen nonviolence as a way to bridge the distance between their two nations.

 Kyra has a skin condition called xeroderma pigmentosum, which keeps her out of the sun because her DNA is unable to repair the light damage.
 The only way she could see the rodeo was this way.